tacobayle/nested-vsphere/tasks.md

   - NSX
   - Avi
 - password will be configured statically in variables.json
+- update vault token in the html page
 - allow the capability to change AKO config for each k8s/tkg cluster
 - create the NSX egress infra config: